SymbioticLab/FedScale/fedscale/edge/android/README.md

 ## FedScale Cloud Aggregation
 FedScale cloud aggregation orchestrates distributed mobile devices to collaboratively train ML models over the Internet.
 It manages client check-in, participant selection, and model aggregation for practical FL deployment.

-FedScale deployment mode follows similar setup of the [simulation mode](https://github.com/SymbioticLab/FedScale/blob/master/docs/tutorial.md) to streamline cloud-based prototyping and real-world deployment with little migration overhead.
+FedScale deployment mode follows a setup similar to the [simulation mode](https://github.com/SymbioticLab/FedScale/blob/master/docs/tutorial.md) in order to streamline cloud-based prototyping and real-world deployment with little migration overhead.

 - **Configure job**: Jobs are configured in the `yml` format.
-Here is an [example](../../../benchmark/configs/android/tflite.yml
+Here is an [example](../../../benchmark/configs/android/tflite.yml):
-):

   ```
   job_conf: